The documentation in this section explains core Fleet concepts. Pick one below to proceed.

 - Fleet’s sorting mechanism selects a number of clusters, whereas Kubernetes’ scheduler prioritizes nodes with the highest scores.

-To streamline the scheduling framework, certain stages, such as permit
+To streamline the scheduling framework, certain stages, such as permit and reserve, have been omitted due to the absence

 of corresponding plugins or APIs enabling customers to reserve or permit clusters for specific placements.
 However, the